tylerdh12/kylee-bible-blog/README.md

 ### Admin Access

 1. Visit `/admin` to access the admin dashboard
-2. Default login: `kylee@example.com` (set up your own admin user)
+2. Create your first admin user using the setup script (see [ADMIN_SETUP_GUIDE.md](./ADMIN_SETUP_GUIDE.md))
-3. Create and manage blog posts, goals, and view donations
+3. Create and manage blog posts, goals, users, and view donations

 ### Content Management